The Jewish Object: Applied Arts Collection

 The main focus is on German-Jewish contributions to applied arts from 1890 to 1936, especially to various schools of design such as the Bauhaus movement, the Reimann School, and the Bezalel Academy of Arts and Design in Jerusalem, as well as the industrial production of household objects.
 Ceramics, silver and textile pieces, book illustrations, typography, graphic design, product design, fashion and jewelry are all represented.

-Our collection also features works by the Berlin silversmith Emmy Roth (1885–1942), one of the most important representatives of her craft in Germany.
+Our collection also features works by the Berlin silversmith Emmy Roth (1885–1942), one of the most important representatives of her craft in Germany, as well as the estate of goldsmith and industrial designer Paula Straus (1894–1943).

 Coffee and tea service made of embossed silver and horn, Berlin, 1931; Jewish Museum Berlin, photo: Jens Ziehe Read our essay for more information

-With respect to artists who were able to emigrate from Nazi Germany, we aim to trace their destinations and how they continued to practice their professions elsewhere.
+We aim to trace the destinations of artists who were able to emigrate from Nazi Germany and examine the ways in which they continued to practice their professions elsewhere.

 A significant addition to our collection was a large donation of ceramics from the family of the innovative artist Margarete Heymann-Loebenstein (later Marks, 1899–1990), which she created in Germany and England.